SylvainRomiguier/clean-ddd-front-poc/README.md

 IOC (Inversion Of Control) is the only place where ALL the dependencies injections are done.
 It is very simple to change the implementation used for each interface.

 ### Frameworks (sometimes called Infrastructure)
-In the framework directory you will find the repositories implementations and the UI implementation (here in ReactJS).
+In the framework directory you will find the repositories implementations and the UI implementation (here in ReactJS but you should implements Angular, VueJS, or even console command/display, etc... without changing any business logic).

 ### Observer
 I often use the observer pattern to trigger events in order for listeners to react.